afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w4-notes.md

 <img src="./resources/w4/img/l2-2D-objDet-cnn4.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - That means the passing an input volume through any of the convolutional layers only changes its depth to $K$ .
-- On the other hand, the pooling layers of the VGG extractor are two by two with stride two and no padding.
+- On the other hand, the pooling layers of the VGG extractor are 2x2 with stride 2 and no padding.
 - Repeating the same analysis using the equations for the pooling layer, we noticed that the max-pooling layers of VGG extractors reduce the width and height of the input volume by two, while maintaining the depth constant.

 Let's now see how the VGG extractor processes an input image.